borkdude/blog/posts/babashka-cli-help-and-completions.md

 (apply -main *command-line-args*)
 ```

-The `:prog` value is used in help output and represents the `_program_`
+The `:prog` value is used in help output and represents the *program*
 name.
 The `:help true` setting activates automatic help support.
 The automatic
 help support re-uses the already existing `:desc` (for options) /`:doc` (for
 commands) documentation values.
 When `:validate` is a set of keywords,
-auto-completion will pick up on this to autocomplete an option.
+auto-completion will pick up on this to autocomplete that option's value.

 Save this code as `mygit.clj` and make it executable.